Land Donations and Easements

 We cannot accept donations of land free of charge.
 Each of our properties must have a formal boundary survey, title search, appraisal, and contribution to an endowment fund for perpetual management.
 Some properties will need a Phase I Environmental Site Assessment as well, depending on past land use.
 These costs add up and must be budgeted for before we can accept the land donation.

-All land donations are carefully considered by the Chautauqua Watershed Conservancy’s staff, Conservation Committee, and Board of Directors.
-When an offer of a land donation is made, the conservancy first conducts preliminary biological investigations to assess ecological value and overall fit with the conservancy’s mission and conservation priorities.
-Findings are reported to the Conservation Committee, who then makes a recommendation to the Board of Directors, which officially accepts or rejects the project.
+All land donations are carefully considered by the our staff, conservation committee, and board of directors.
+When an offer of a land donation is made, we first conduct a preliminary biological investigation to assess ecological value and overall fit with our mission and conservation priorities.
+Findings are reported to the conservation committee, who then makes a recommendation to our board, which officially accepts or rejects the project.

 Land donations require a number of steps and careful consideration by all parties.
 Try to keep your expectations realistic, and do not base any immediate needs on ensuring that a potential donation closes in a constrained time frame.